5 Simple Moves That Can Improve Your Coordination

-Coordination, the ability to execute complex, controlled body movements smoothly and without excessive effort, is important for everyone—not just serious athletes or Beyoncé’s backup dancers.
-Why?
-Because it makes life easier.
-“If you have good coordination, you’re more likely to perform day-to-day tasks more safely and efficiently,” says Molly Frankinburger, DPT, PT, CSCS.
-“We often think of coordination as just being about sports,” she explains, “like being able to throw or hit a ball.”
+“If you have good coordination, you’re more likely to perform day-to-day tasks more safely and efficiently,” says Molly Frankinburger, DPT, CSCS.
+“We often think of coordination as just being about sports, like being able to throw or hit a ball.”
 But according to Dr. Frankinburger, there’s a lot more to it.

 Think of coordination as your body’s very own symphony orchestra.
 “Our bodies and brains are constantly accepting feedback from multiple systems to produce what looks like one unified movement,” Dr. Frankinburger says, “just like the different sections of an orchestra come together under the conductor to produce beautiful music.”
-One of the best ways to fine-tune your instrument (as in your body) is by practicing exercises to improve coordination.
+One of the best ways to fine-tune your personal symphony (as in your body) is by practicing dedicated coordination exercises

+But when you're working on coordination, it's not the time to just phone in a workout and do the moves any old way.
 “For coordination exercises, you’ll want to focus on the repetition and speed of the movement,” advises Dr. Frankinburger.
 “Slowly increase the speed of the motion until you can perform it smoothly and precisely.”
-You can even break down each of the below exercises into pieces before trying to coordinate the complex movement as a whole.
-Aim to do 30–50 reps of each exercise three to four times per week.

 1. Jumping rope